-Blanche is a perfume by a well known – as much as a niche brand can be – house Byredo.
-Founded by Ben Gorham, House of Byredo is trying through its ideology of minimalism to allow people to clear their scent wardrobe and gain a new scent perspective through simple and elemental, high-quality formulas.
+Blanche is a perfume by a well-known – as much as a niche brand can be – house Byredo.
+Founded by Ben Gorham, House of Byredo is trying through its ideology of minimalism to allow people to clear up their fragrance wardrobe and gain a new scent perspective through simplistic and creative high-quality formulas.

 Softly falling asleep smells like Blanche.
 A child’s laughter smells like Blanche.
 If I could reach out to the clouds, I am sure they would also smell like Blanche.

-For me, Blanche is one of the most beautiful aldehydic perfumes.
-There are many aldehyde myths and disinformation in the perfume world.
-Many consider them an elixir of the perfume industry, an ingredient that gives champagne-like bubbles and freshness to the perfume and makes it lift up from the skin like the bubbles in the sprinkled water.
-First to ever use aldehyde is said to be Chanel no 5 (it was actually another perfume, a few years older).
-That is what gave Number 5 a scent of freshly washed linens compared to the warm, sensual, opulent floral and base notes.
+Blanche is one of the most gorgeous aldehydic fragrances from my experience.
+In the perfume world, there are many misconceptions and misinformation about aldehydes.
+Many consider them a perfume industry elixir, a component that gives the perfume champagne-like bubbles and freshness, allowing it to lift up from the skin like bubbles in sprinkled water.
+Chanel no 5 was the first one to employ a huge amount of aldehydes in its composition.
+That is what gave Chanel no 5 a feeling of freshly washed linens compared to the warm, sensual, opulent floral and base notes.